 It is interesting to point out that the number of objects present in each frame cannot be easily extracted directly from the measurement data set.
-Therefore, the probabilistic tracker will be necessary to determine it.

-Fig. 8 displays the results obtained in one of the tested situations.
+Therefore, the probabilistic tracker will be necessary to determine it Fig. 8 displays the results obtained in one of the tested situations.
 Thanks to the classification algorithm, only measurements related to obstacles in the environment are taken into account by the probabilistic estimator.

 The figure shows the XPF output in 5 frames in a global sequence.
-As it can be noticed, the experiment has been developed in a complex and unstructured indoor environment.

-Two images organized vertically are shown for each:
+Two resulting images organized vertically are shown for each: